-Currently, the Communicative Disorders Assistant (CDA) program is not offered on a part-time basis, nor is it offered online.
-One course, CDAP 102 (Anatomy and Physiology of the Speech Mechanism) is offered online beginning September 2015.
+Currently, the Communicative Disorders Assistant (CDA) program is not offered on a part-time basis.
+It is currently not offered on-line.

 A college diploma or a university degree in a related field (social, human, health-related studies) is required in order to apply to the CDA program.
 SLC does not require a reference letter or resume, but applicants are strongly encouraged to gain volunteer experience in the area of communication disorders prior to attending St. Lawrence College's CDA program.